jagan-lakshmipathy/aks-kf-pipeline-example/README.md

 We will be using MacOS to run the kubernetes commands and Azure CLI commands using bash shell.
 You can follow along with your prefered host, operating system and shell.

 ### 3. What's in this Repo?
 This repo has a docker file that builds from a PyTorch 24.07 [base iamge](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-07.html) from NVidia and runs a simple Kubeflow pipeline with a simple component.
 This simple pipeline is provided in a python file component\_with\_optional\_inputs.py.
 This python file we grabbed it from Kubeflow [samples](https://github.com/kubeflow/pipelines/blob/master/samples/v2/component_with_optional_inputs.py).
 We have also checked in a manifest pipeline-example.yaml that we used to deploy the pipeline.
+We discuss these files in detail in our coming sections here.

 ### 4. Authenticate Your Console